 If the West supports the Kurds, are we supporting terrorism?

+This question begs further questions: which Kurds?
+And what issues of concern?
 Many state that Kurdish Peshmerga in Iraq and the Kurdish People’s Protection Units (PYG) – a PKK affiliate... Читать далее

 It’s such a mixed issue.
 He looked for stable relationships, he looked for relationships which would provide economic recovery, that would reduce tension.
 His big watchword in 2009 was... Читать далее